sheam/less-annoying-grid/README.md

 Most large projects tend to use grids in a way specific to their data and needs.
 So using a grid that works well out of the box always ends up causing pain long term.

+However, it does allow you to quickly create a dynamic grid with very little configuration.
+But the flexibility is there for you later, as your needs evolve.

 This grid is used in a production application with multiple use cases.
 So hopefully it can solve most of your needs out of the box.
-If there is a scenario that is is needed by your application that is not covered, feel free to submit a pull-request.
+If there is a scenario that is needed by your application that is not covered, feel free to submit a pull-request.

 For development, there is a less-annoying-grid-samples project which can be linked with this project.